Contest Design with Threshold Objectives: Introduction

 We focus on two types of objective functions.
-Under the {\em binary threshold objective}, there is a fixed threshold $B$, and a player contributes $1$ to the designer's objective if her output is at least $B$, and contributes $0$ otherwise.
+Under the {\em binary threshold objective}, there is a fixed threshold $B$, and the designer's objective value weakly increases with the number of \textit{successful} players.
+A player is successful if she produces an output of at least $B$.
 In contrast, under the {\em linear threshold objective}, there is a lower threshold $B_L$ and an upper threshold $B_H$.
 All players who produce an output below $B_L$ make the same contribution to the designer's objective; similarly, all players who produce an output above $B_H$ contribute the same amount.
-However, between these thresholds, a player's output contributes linearly to the designer's objective, just like in case of the total output objective.\footnote{In the appendix, for rank-order allocation of prizes, we also study a model where the designer's objective is the sum of a concave (or convex) transformation of players' outputs.
-A concave (convex) transformation captures decreasing (increasing) marginal utility for the designer as a player's output increases.}
+However, between these thresholds, a player's output contributes linearly to the designer's objective, just like in the case of the total output objective.
+These threshold objectives are approximations of an S-shaped curve; the similarity can be observed from the plots in Figure~\ref{fig:objectives}.
+An S-shaped objective, and the threshold objectives that approximate it, discount the marginal output from the tails and focus on the players in the middle.
+In the appendix, we also consider convex and concave objectives, which correspond to the bottom- and top-halves of S-shaped objectives, respectively.